 Here’s an example day’s meal plan for carnivores:

-- Breakfast: Ground beef and coffee (some people include bacon)
+- Breakfast: Ground beef and coffee (some people include bacon) or eggs

 - Lunch: Rib eye

 - Dinner: Lamb